 Create plantings that have multiple uses and functions.
-Why not plant a couple pawpaw trees, whose handsome, rounded, bold-leaved crowns will produce fruit for the table and provide food for zebra swallowtail caterpillars?
+Why not plant a couple of pawpaw trees, whose handsome, rounded, bold-leaved crowns will produce fruit for the table and provide food for zebra swallowtail caterpillars?
 Or a highbush cranberry, for its platters of white, late-spring flowers; its fall harvest of red berries that make excellent preserves; and its attractive maple-like foliage that turns burgundy tones in fall?
 Or the stately American persimmon tree (Diospyros virginiana) with its edible fall fruits prized for baking?
-Or one of the many colorful leaf vegetables (such as ‘Rainbow’ chard and red orach) that are both ornamental and tasty?
+Or one of the many colorful leafy vegetables (such as ‘Rainbow’ chard and red orach) that are both ornamental and tasty?

 Make the Natural Connection

 Connect the garden to surrounding natural areas by using plants that attract, shelter, and feed native insects and animals.
 A clump of columbine will draw local hummers to their nectar-rich flowers; a planting of winterberries (female and male) will feed yellow-rumped warblers and cedar waxwings and mockingbirds with their brilliant red berries; and a Dutchman’s pipe vine will host pipevine swallowtail larvae, which make excellent food for nestlings.
-Then there’s the ever-popular milkweeds, which are essential to monarch butterflies.
+Then there are the ever-popular milkweeds, which are essential to monarch butterflies.

 Consider integrating “volunteer” seedlings of native plants into the garden, rather than indiscriminately weeding them out.
 Conversely, avoid introducing plant species (such as winged euonymus and Japanese barberry) that are likely to invade and disrupt nearby natural areas.